firebase/firebase-admin-go/CONTRIBUTING.md

 go test -test.short firebase.google.com/go/...
 ```

-Note the `-test.short` flag passed into the `go test` command.
+Note the `-test.short` flag passed to the `go test` command.
 This will skip
 the integration tests, and only execute the unit tests.

 ### Integration Testing